Empirical Welfare Maximization with Constraints: Proofs of theorems

 \section{Proofs of theorems}

 \begin{proof} \textbf{Proof of Theorem \ref{thm: no uniform estimator}.} The population is a probability space $(\Omega,\mathcal{A},P)$, which induces the sampling distribution $P^{n}$ that governs the observed sample.
 A statistical rule $\widehat{g}$ is a mapping $\widehat{g}(\cdot):\Omega\rightarrow\mathcal{G}$ that selects a policy from the policy class $\mathcal{G}$ based on the observed sample.
-Note that the selected policy $\widehat{g}(\omega)$ is still deterministic because the policy class $\mathcal{G}$ is restricted to be deterministic policies, though the proof below extends to random policies.
+Note that the selected policy $\widehat{g}(\omega)$ is still deterministic because the policy class $\mathcal{G}$ is restricted to be deterministic policies.
 When no confusion arises, I drop the reference to event $\omega$ for notational simplicity.

-Suppose $\widehat{g}$ is asymptotically optimal and asymptotically feasible under $P_{0}$.
+Suppose $\widehat{g}$ is asymptotically welfare-efficient and asymptotically feasible under $P_{0}$.
 We want to prove there is non-vanishing chance that $\widehat{g}$ selects policies that are infeasible some other distributions: